 So, this is the million dollar question.
 This is what you all came here for!
 How did the fish cook?
 What was the taste like?
 Was the fish undercooked and had to be put in again for more time?

-Onto the taste.
-I tell you what, I was blown away.
+On to the taste.
+I tell you what; I was blown away.
 One of my favourite types of fish is Thai Style steamed fish, as the flesh of the fish is tender and perfectly cooked and still moist.
 Amazingly, this air fried fish reminded me of this style of fish.
-The skin did a good job of shielding the flesh of the fish and stopping it getting dry.
-The flesh simply flaked off the fish….oh my!
+The skin did a good job of shielding the flesh of the fish and stopping it from getting dry.
+If you like crispy fish skin, this air fried variety was excellent.
+More importantly, the flesh simply flaked off the fish….oh my!
 Trust me, it was good!

 And remember, this is with very minimal seasoning, with an almost bare fish being cooked.